 Further information regarding the CPS service to bereaved families can be found in the legal guidance entitled Homicide Cases - Guidance on CPS Service to Bereaved Families.

-The Victims' Code also imposes a duty on Witness Care Units (WCU) in notifying victims of cases heard in the Court of Appeal.
+In accordance with the obligations under the Victims' Code, Witness Care Units (WCU) will notify victims of cases heard in the Court of Appeal.
 In some instances, the identified single police point of contact, for example a Family Liaison Officer, may notify the victim or the victim's family.